The number and variety of things you can do in Puerto Rico often amazes me.

 Did you know you could visit President Barack Obama in Puerto Rico?
 Or Lyndon B. Johnson?
 Even Teddy Roosevelt?
 They are three out of eight life-like statues located behind the Capitolio just outside Old San Juan, and they pay homage to the eight sitting presidents who visited Puerto Rico.

-Watch a Bout of Cockfighting
+Watch a Cockfighting Bout

 This one's a little controversial, but among the various spectator sports in Puerto Rico, cockfighting is a longstanding tradition.
 While it has its opponents on the island, it's still popular, especially in the interior.
 And if you want to check it out while you're in San Juan, call the Club Gallístico de Puerto Rico, which is located on 6600 Isla Verde Avenue.